 Choose by starting at the constraint a small team actually feels first: budget and channel coverage.
 Run every candidate through four questions in order, and the shortlist narrows itself.

-1. How many channels does the free plan cover?
+1. How many channels does the entry plan cover?
 If your team runs the six major networks, a 3-channel cap means you are really pricing the paid tier.
-Velocity Free covers all six; Buffer Free covers three.
+Velocity Pro covers that footprint inside 15 connected social channels; Buffer Free covers three.

 2. Does the AI create, or just edit?
 A "rewrite this caption" button saves seconds.
 An agent that researches a trend, writes the post in your brand voice, and schedules it saves the afternoon.